canonical/k8s-snap/docs/src/_parts/cis/master.md

 Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --service-account-key-file parameter to the public key file for service accounts.

-For example, --service-account-key-file=<filename>
+`--service-account-key-file=<filename>`

 #### Control 1.2.25